tiepdotme/reangdeba.xyz/misc/reads.markdown

 title: "Bookshelf"
 permalink: /reads/
 ---
 This list includes books that I wish to read, books that I'm currently reading, and the books I've read.
-I'm sure I've read many other books but the ones I loved are here.
-From 2020 I'll list every book I read here.

 :green_book: -- <i>Currently Reading</i>